AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Related Work

 \section{Related Work}

-\textbf{Automated Microscopy Image Analysis.} In recent years, deep learning methods have been extensively applied to electron microscopy and scanning probe microscopy data analysis\cite{https://doi.org/10.1002/advs.202408629,RN32,RN93,RN92,RN36,borshon2024predicting,de2022experimental,stoops2025obtaining,huang2025auto}.
+\textbf{Automated Microscopy Image Analysis.} In recent years, deep learning methods have been extensively applied to electron microscopy and scanning probe microscopy data analysis~\citep{https://doi.org/10.1002/advs.202408629,RN32,RN93,RN92,RN36,borshon2024predicting,de2022experimental,stoops2025obtaining,huang2025auto}.
 Current approaches range from unsupervised defect detection to supervised atomic column identification.
-AtomAI~\cite{ziatdinov2022atomai}, for example, integrates microscopy images with computational simulations, but primarily focuses on atom segmentation and identification.
-It lacks a fully automated, agent-based framework that coordinates tool usage to directly recover crystal structures and predict material properties.
+AtomAI~\citep{ziatdinov2022atomai}, for example, integrates microscopy images with computational simulations, but primarily focuses on atom segmentation and identification.
+More recently, SciLink~\citep{yao2025operationalizingserendipitymultiagentai} proposes an open-source \emph{multi-agent} framework that closes the loop between microscopy/spectroscopy experiments, literature-based novelty assessment, and theory-in-the-loop simulations, and has demonstrated ~~impressive~~ performance in automated defect localization and atomic-scale analysis.
+However, its primary focus is on serendipity-aware, ~~high-level~~ experiment--theory orchestration.
+It does not yet provide a ~~dedicated~~ solution for reconstructing electron-microscopy images into explicit crystal structures that can be quantitatively compared with theoretical models, nor for using such reconstructed structures as ~~direct~~ inputs to downstream simulations and property prediction.

 \textbf{STEM Image to Structure Reconstruction.} Existing methods for reconstructing crystal structures from STEM images typically rely on multiple images, prior structural information, or are limited to single-element systems.
-For instance, De Backer et al \cite{de2022experimental} employed Bayesian genetic algorithms for 3D reconstruction, but their approach was demonstrated only for simple single-element systems.
-Currently, few methods can directly generate standard crystallographic information files (CIF) from single experimental images, especially for complex multi-element two-dimensional crystals\cite{stoops2025obtaining}.
+For instance, De Backer et al.~\citep{de2022experimental} employed Bayesian algorithms for 3D reconstruction, but their approach was demonstrated only for simple single-element systems.
+Currently, few methods can generate standard crystallographic information files (CIF) from single experimental images, especially for complex multi-element 2D crystals~\citep{stoops2025obtaining}.